exo-addons/setup-wizard-extension/README.md

 * Java Development Kit 1.6
 * Recent Git client
 * Recent Maven 3
-* eXo-Platform-tomcat-3.5.x Tomcat Bundle
+* eXo-Platform-tomcat-3.5.4 Tomcat Bundle
-* eXo-Platform-tomcat-3.5.x JBoss Bundle
+* eXo-Platform-tomcat-3.5.4 JBoss EAP -5.1
-* PLF_HOME is the location of the unzipped eXo server
+* {PLF_HOME}: The location of the unzipped eXo server.
 * The eXo server will run on port 8080, make sure this port is not currently in use